Skip to main content

 Building a C Project using Keil uVision IDE

-compiling an embedded C file using Keil uvision IDE
+compiling an embedded C file for 8051 architecture using Keil uvision IDE

 If there are no errors the code will compile and you can view the output on the Build Output pane.